 (CUI) Template for initial notification: The [Secretary of Defense's Chief of Staff/Deputy Secretary of Defense/President of the United States] has determined, in consultation with the Department of Defense General Counsel and, if appropriate, medical professionals, that the Secretary of Defense is unable to perform his functions and duties within the meaning of 10 U.S.C. § 132(b), beginning at [INSERT TIME] on [INSERT DATE].
-Therefore, consistent with 10 U.S.C. § 132, at [INSERT TIME] on Defense or the designated official as determined by the order of succession] is assuming the functions and duties as the Acting Secretary of Defense, including any time sensitive authorities such as authorities.
+Therefore, consistent with 10 U.S.C. § 132, at [INSERT TIME] on [INSERT DATE], [INSERT EITHER: the Deputy Secretary of Defense or the designated official as determined by the order of succession] is assuming the functions and duties as the Acting Secretary of Defense, including any time sensitive authorities such as authorities.